Language Translation

 Mute swan impacts

-As the mute swan population has greatly expanded over the last few decades, so has the destruction of habitats attributed to their presence.
+As the mute swan population has greatly expanded over the last few decades, so has their destruction of habitats.
 An adult mute swan consumes up to eight pounds of aquatic and wetland vegetation per day.
 In addition, they uproot significantly more vegetation than they eat, some of which can wash ashore and create an unsightly mess for shoreline residents to clean up.
 During nest building, they can destroy large areas of wetland vegetation.
 These disturbances can have a serious impact on water quality, aquatic habitat for fish and wildlife, and wetland functions.
-Major disturbance commonly leads to invasive species establishment.
-Mute swan feeding can reduce the available food sources that winter waterfowl and native birds require.
+Major disturbance commonly leads to the establishment of other invasive species.
+Mute swan feeding can reduce the available food sources that native birds require.

-Mute swans are one of the world’s most aggressive waterfowl species and injure, kill, or displace native birds and other waterfowl.
+Mute swans are one of the world’s most aggressive waterfowl species and injure, kill, or displace native birds and other waterfowl, such as sandhill cranes and trumpeter swans.
 Adult mute swans may become especially aggressive toward people and pets in areas where they have become accustomed to food handouts.
-During the nesting season and rearing of young, mute swans have been known to aggressively drive off people and pets that enter their territory and have even knocked people from their boat and drowned them.
+During the nesting season and rearing of young (typically March-July), mute swans have been known to aggressively drive off people and pets that enter their territory and have even knocked people from their boat and drowned them.
+Additionally, their nesting season closely coincides with the trumpeter swan nesting season.
+This can create more competition for nesting resources needed by the state-endangered trumpeter swan.

 The invasive mute swan and its destructive impacts to native ecosystems can negatively affect other swan species.
 A trumpeter swan reintroduction program has been ongoing for more than 20 years in Ohio’s portion of Lake Erie.
 Establishment of trumpeter swans was slow until Ohio implemented its Swan Management Plan, which called for the removal of mute swans from public wildlife areas.
 The response was a strong increase in endangered trumpeter swan numbers.
 Trumpeter swan numbers have increased so much that the species is no longer a threatened species in Ohio.

 Mute swans, notably, are not the solution to Canada goose conflicts.
-While swans may keep geese at a distance, especially during periods of nesting and rearing of young, they will not drive geese away from waters, except for perhaps at a small farm pond.
-In fact, mute swans may push more geese onto lawns around waters where there is already an extensive amount of conflict between the geese and property owners.
+While mute swans may keep Canada geese at a distance , they will not drive Canada geese away from waters.
+In fact, mute swans may push more Canada geese onto lawns around waters, which can exacerbate large numbers of congregated Canada geese

 Helpful links